bakkiyarajan/bbc-api-tests/README.md

 #### package.json
 Contains metadata about the project and lists all dependencies and test scripts.
 You can run the tests using commands defined here (npm run test:full).

+## Part2 Manual Test Cases

+You can find the documented manual test cases for the Media API here:

+- manual_testcases/Part 2 – Functional Manual Testing